Eligibility Requirements for High-Risk Jobs Insurance

 Because these systems operate automatically, eligibility decisions often appear instant and unexplained, even though they are the result of predefined system constraints.

-Eligibility requirements for high-risk work are not checklists.
+Eligibility requirements for high-risk job insurance are not simple checklists but structured system constraints.
 They are categories of system constraints that define what risks may be considered.

 3.1 Occupational Eligibility Boundaries